wwivbbs/docs/docs/network/wwivnet_linux.md

  * Make a file with a single line containing the @1 node (it's the only active node relaying messages, atm).
 The format is:
  * @1 & "yourpassword"
  * "yourpassword" is the one you provided to 1@1 and the file must include the double-quotes.
-4. use init to set up network info (select "N")
+4. use wwivconfig to set up network info (select "N")
  * Network type : WWIVnet
  * Network name : WWIVnet
  * Node number : -your node number-
  * Data Directory : nets/wwivnet/
 5. run network3 (the shell script) - Now that all the WWIVnet config bits are in place, we can run the network3 program to validate our setup.
 If everything goes as expected, you should get a network report mailed to you on your board locally.
 The command to run is:
- * network3 y .-your network position in INIT-
+ * network3 y .-your network position in wwivconfig-
- for example, your list of nets in INIT starts with 0, so your first network is .0, the second is .1, etc.  Since this is probably your first network, the command is probably network3 y .0
+ for example, your list of nets in wwivconfig starts with 0, so your first network is .0, the second is .1, etc.  Since this is probably your first network, the command is probably network3 y .0
  * If no network number is given, .0 is assumed, so network3 y is the same as network3 y .0